-- Caregiver absence/abandonment. - " Caregiver is unable to care for the child due to incarceration, hospitalization, or unavoidable absence AND there is no safe adult to care for the child.
-If the caregiver is incarcerated, hospitalized, or absent and has made a plan of care for the child with a safe adult or is otherwise able to safely mitigate the impact of his/her absence on the child, this item should not be selected. - Caregiver has deserted the child with no apparent plans for return.
-Abandonment may be indicated by quitting jobs, establishing another residence, and taking clothing and other belongings. - Child is being discharged from a facility and caregiver refuses to accept child back into his/her home AND has not participated in discharge planning or caregiver cannot be found. - " Caregiver has kicked child out of the home/refuses child entry to the home and has not provided a safe alternative. - " Caregiver left child with family or friends who state an intention to discontinue care and caregiver refuses to accept child back or cannot be located. - Child is or has been left without an identified caregiver for a period of time inappropriate to the child's age or developmental status.
-Consider presence of support systems such as relatives and neighbors and child's ability to access support systems by phone or access within immediate walking distance. - Failure to protect. - " Caregiver knowingly left child in the care of a person known to neglect or abuse children; a person unknown to the caregiver; or a person known to be violent, use alcohol/drugs, or have serious mental health concerns to the extent that his/her ability to provide care is significantly impaired; - Caregiver does not intervene despite knowledge (or reasonable expectation that the caregiver should have knowledge) that the child is being harmed (includes physical, sexual, or emotional abuse or neglect) by another person; - OR - " A child has been exploited by a third party, and the person responsible for the child's care has failed in protecting or been unable to protect the child from being commercially sexually exploited and/or sex trafficked.
-This includes situations where the person responsible for the care of the child has been coerced or otherwise been unable to prevent exploitation.
+- Caregiver absence/abandonment. - Caregiver is unable to care for the child due to incarceration, hospitalization, or unavoidable absence AND there is no safe adult to care for the child.
+If the caregiver is incarcerated, hospitalized, or absent and has made a plan of care for the child with a safe adult or is otherwise able to safely mitigate the impact of his/her absence on the child, this item should not be selected. - " Caregiver has deserted the child with no apparent plans for return.
+Abandonment may be indicated by quitting jobs, establishing another residence, and taking clothing and other belongings. - " Child is being discharged from a facility and caregiver refuses to accept child back into his/her home AND has not participated in discharge planning or caregiver cannot be found. - " Caregiver has kicked child out of the home/refuses child entry to the home and has not provided a safe alternative. - " Caregiver left child with family or friends who state an intention to discontinue care and caregiver refuses to accept child back or cannot be located. - " Child is or has been left without an identified caregiver for a period of time inappropriate to the child's age or developmental status.
+Consider presence of support systems such as relatives and neighbors and child's ability to access support systems by phone or access within immediate walking distance. - Involving child in criminal activity.
+The caregiver causes the child to perform or participate in illegal acts that: - " Create danger of serious physical or emotional harm to the child; - " Expose the child to being arrested; or - " Force a child to act against his/her wishes.